 Information contained on the website with respect to modules is correct at the time of publication, but changes may be necessary, for example as a result of student feedback, Professional Statutory and Regulatory Bodies' (PSRB) requirements, staff changes, and new research.

-Recent graduates have begun their careers as trainee graduate managers, project managers, brand managers, hotel and property managers.
+Graduates have begun their careers as trainee graduate managers, project managers, brand managers, and hotel and property managers.
 Our alumni are working for a wide variety of employers – from established corporates like BP, IBM, Johnson & Johnson and Sellafield to modern brands like Innocent Drinks.

-Some former graduates are pursuing their studies with PCGE teacher training or professional qualifications.
-Many have stayed at Lancaster, for Masters degrees in subjects such as Management, Finance, Cyber Security and Human Resource and Knowledge Management.
+Some former graduates are pursuing their studies with PGCE teacher training or professional qualifications.
+Many have stayed at Lancaster for Masters degrees.

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, you also graduate with the relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability awareness, career development, campus community and social development.
 Visit our Employability section for full details.

 Lancaster Management School has an award winning careers team to provide a dedicated careers and placement service offering a range of innovative services for management school students.
 Our high reputation means we attract a wide range of leading global employers to campus offering you the opportunity to interact with graduate recruiters from day 1 of your degree.

 We set our fees on an annual basis and the 2018/19 entry fees have not yet been set.